 Yes.
-Regional economic data are drawn from Lightcast's proprietary MR-SAM model, the Census Bureau, and other sources to reflect the specific earnings levels, jobs numbers, unemployment rates, population demographics, and other key characteristics of the region served by ATN.
+Regional economic data are drawn from Lightcast's proprietary MR-SAM model, the Census Bureau, and other sources to reflect jobs numbers, population demographics, and other key characteristics of the state.
 Therefore, model results for ATN are specific to the given region.

-Are the funds transferred to the network increasing in value, or simply being re-directed?
+Are the funds transferred to ATN increasing in value, or simply being redirected?

 Lightcast's approach is not a simple "rearranging of the furniture" where the impact of operations spending is essentially a restatement of the level of funding received by ATN.
-Rather, it is an impact assessment of the additional income created in the region as a result of ATN spending on payroll and other non-pay expenditures, net of any impacts that would have occurred anyway if the network did not exist.
+Rather, it is an impact assessment of the additional income created in the region as a result of ATN's spending on payroll and other non-pay expenditures, net of any impacts that would have occurred anyway if the network did not exist.